Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 _Periphery contracts described as "Example" are for illustrative purposes only and should not be used in actual transactions._

-While this is a huge improvement, there are some new smart contract patterns introduced which developers building on top of Uniswap should be aware of.
+While this is a huge improvement, there are some new smart contract patterns introduced which developers building on top of the Uniswap protocol should be aware of.

 - Core uses WETH instead of ETH.
 Routers can convert between ETH and WETH allowing users to use ETH directly
 - Core stores ERC20 token balances internally instead of relying on the balances stored in the ERC20 token contract